Biology

 A grade of C or better in BIO 103.

-Human Anatomy and Physiology I covers the structure and function of the human body.
-Included is an orientation of the human body, basic principles of chemistry, a study of cells and tissues, metabolism, joints, the integumentary, skeletal, muscular, and nervous systems , and the senses.
-Dissection, histological studies, and physiology are featured in the laboratory experience.
-A 120-minute laboratory is required.
+This course covers the structure and function of the human body.
+Included is an orientation of the human body; a study of cells and tissues, the integumentary, skeletal, muscular, and nervous systems; and the senses.
+Dissection, histological studies, and physiology may be featured in the laboratory experience.
+A 120-minute laboratory per week is required.

 Prerequisites